kishore82/cloud_native/README.md

-# java_tutorial
+# Cloud related information

-This repository contains several java coding questions
+This repository contains information related to cloud native applications and tech used.

-#Types of Questions

-- Basic Questions
-- Intermediate Questions
-- Advanced Questions